turris-cz/user-docs/docs/hw/omnia/serial-boot.md

     kwboot will trigger the _boot over serial_ mode of your Omnia automatically

+4. get ready to interrupt the booting process as described below

 If everything works well, you should see the U-Boot being transferred to your Omnia and once done, you'll see U-Boot prompt and you can use that to recover your device.